 - First, make sure you had the right seat number.
 For the February 2014 bar exam (and thus, we suspect it is the same for this exam) the seat number that bar exam students should be looking for is the actual seat number that they were in (which might not necessarily be the same as the original seat number you were assigned).

 - Second, do not panic.
 Wait for your results to be mailed to you and try not to freak out about it.
 If you were close to passing, definitely consider the possibility of appeal.
-Whether you are planning to appeal or considering retaking the exam – or if you want an opinion of what your best route is – please feel free to e-mail me at [email protected] or call me at 248-228-5547 for a free consultation, no strings attached.
+Whether you are planning to appeal or considering retaking the exam – or if you want an opinion of what your best route is – please feel free to contact us for a free consultation, no strings attached.